Colne Dynamoes F.C.

-Colne Dynamoes Football Club was a football club based in Colne, Lancashire, England.
-After spending much of their existence in the lower reaches of Non-League football, heavy financial investment by former player turned millionaire chairman-manager, Graham White, saw the club rise rapidly through the leagues in the late 1980s.
-However, upon winning the Northern Premier League championship in 1989–90, the club were refused promotion to the Football Conference having failed to meet ground grading conditions and were dissolved by White in the summer of 1990.
+Colne Dynamoes Football Club was an English football club based in Colne, Lancashire.
+After spending much of their existence in the lower reaches of non-league football, heavy financial investment by former player turned millionaire chairman-manager, Graham White, saw the club rise rapidly through the leagues in the late 1980s.
+However, upon winning the Northern Premier League championship in 1989–90, the club was refused promotion to the Football Conference having failed to meet ground grading conditions, and was dissolved by White in the summer of 1990.

 History

 The club was founded in 1963 by Graham White and Trevor Riddiough as a team for former students of Primet High School.
 They initially played in the Nelson and Colne League and were based on a pitch at Holt House.
 They won the league in their first season and after four seasons and three titles, the club joined the Burnley Combination where they achieved the League and Cup double straightaway.
 They moved to the West Lancashire League, winning Division Two in 1971 and winning four consecutive Division One titles from 1972 to 1975.
 In 1974 they also finally won the Lancashire Amateur Shield in their third final.
 After promotion through the local leagues the team moved from the old pitch to a pitch higher up the slope, which is now the current Holt House Stadium.
 It was originally used for cricket, but after the council granted planning permission (which caused controversy with cricket enthusiasts) the club developed a stadium on the site.

 White's career as a player ended with injury and he became manager in 1975 with the team joining the Lancashire Combination, which saw a sustained period of success, with seven consecutive top-seven finishes, including being runners-up three years in a row between 1980 and 1982.
 The club were founder members of the North West Counties League in 1982 and were placed in the Third Division because of a low ground rating.
 They won the division at the first attempt, and were promoted to Division Two.
 By the mid-1980s White had become a millionaire through his property and timber business interests, and he began to invest money into the club.